yoyololicon/constant-memory-waveglow/README.md

 A PyTorch implementation of
-[WaveGlow: A Flow-based Generative Network for Speech Synthesis](https://arxiv.org/abs/1811.00002) using constant memroy method described in [Training Glow with Constant Memory Cost](http://bayesiandeeplearning.org/2018/papers/37.pdf).
+[WaveGlow: A Flow-based Generative Network for Speech Synthesis](https://arxiv.org/abs/1811.00002) using constant memory method described in [Training Glow with Constant Memory Cost](http://bayesiandeeplearning.org/2018/papers/37.pdf).

 The model implementation details are slightly differed from the